 Dollar Tree Preps Items List

-The count size and/or packaging may be different where you are.
+The count size and/or packaging may be different at your local store

 - Carabiners – 2ct- do not use for climbing.
 Great for clipping items on your bag or pants